psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 ---
 # Service Operations

-A service operation in the PeopleSoft system contains the processing logic for an integration and determines if the integration is to be processed synchronously or asynchronously.

-A service operation definition contains the following definitions:

 * Message
     * A message contains the payload of the integration.
 * XML message schema
-    * Message schemas provide the physical description of the data that is being sent, including descriptions of fields, field types, field lengths, and so on.
+    * Message schemas provide the physical description of the data that is being sent.
 * Handler
     * A service operation handler contains the processing logic for the service operation.
 * Routing
-    * A routing definition specifies the direction of the integration (inbound or outbound), routing alias names, transformations, and more.
+    * A routing definition specifies the direction of the integration, and more.

 [PeopleBooks](https://docs.oracle.com/cd/F30998_01/pt858pbr2/eng/pt/tibr/concept_ServiceOperations-076580.html?pli=ul_d76e35_tibr)

 ???

-TODO
+A service operation in the PeopleSoft system contains the processing logic for an integration and determines if the integration is to be processed synchronously or asynchronously.

+A service operation definition contains the following definitions:

 ---
 # Asynchronous Services